• Home

 Psychologists refer to this underlying urge as mastery motivation.
 According to childhood researcher George A. Morgan, mastery motivation is “a psychological force that stimulates an individual to attempt independently, in a focused and persistent manner, to solve a problem or master a skill or task which is at least moderately challenging for him or her.”

 I suspect that most of you have experienced this at some point in your life.
 Like when you put together two sections of a jigsaw puzzle, and you get that ahh feeling.
-But much deeper.
+But much, much deeper.

 Some people have more of this motivation than others.
 How much mastery motivation we have is determined both genetically and environmentally.
 Genetics factors accounted for 40% of the motivation to learn in one large study with twins.
 Another study concluded that when parents work with young children to develop persistence despite failure, their mastery motivation increases.

-There are additional factors such not having had any control, or having been humiliated, as a child.
+There are additional factors such as not having had any control, or having been humiliated, as a child.
 These factors can lead to overcompensations, trying to overcome in the present what had happened in the past by enlisting the natural desire for mastery.

 So both nature and nurture contribute.